 \section{Calculation}

 Feynman diagrams contributing to the tree level SMEFT amplitude are shown in Fig.~\ref{fig:feynlo}.
 The 4-point vertex ($\ell^+\ell^- ZH$) is specific to the SMEFT, as is the $Z\gamma H$ vertex.
 Sample NLO virtual contributions are shown in Fig.~\ref{fig:feynnlo}, where we have illustrated the novel contributions to the Higgs tri-linear vertex, to the triple gauge boson vertices, and the new structure resulting from 4-fermion top quark operators.
-Approximately $70$ dimension-6 SMEFT operators contribute to the virtual contributions and the combinations of operators that $H\rightarrow \ell^+\ell^- Z$ depends on are given in the appendix.
+There are $66$ CP conserving dimension-6 SMEFT operators contribute to the NLO result and the combinations of operators that $H\rightarrow \ell^+\ell^- Z$ depends on are given in the appendix.

 At NLO, the calculation of the virtual contributions to $H\rightarrow \ell^+\ell^- Z$, ($\ell=e,\mu)$, is performed using the FeynRules~\cite{Alloul:2013bka} $\rightarrow $ FeynCalc~\cite{MERTIG1991345,Shtabovenko:2020gxv} $\rightarrow $ Package X~\cite{Patel:2016fam}/ Looptools \cite{HAHN1999153}/Collier~\cite{Denner:2016kdg} pipeline.
 The dimension-6 coefficients are renormalized in ${\overline{\text{MS}}}$, using the results of~\cite{Jenkins:2013zja,Jenkins:2013wua,Alonso:2013hga}, while the gauge boson masses are renormalized on-shell.
 All fermions except for the top quark are consistently treated as massless in computing the virtual corrections.